bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Deselection](https://github.com/Sky-Captain-13/foundry/tree/master/deselection) - Allows you to deselect a token or tokens by clicking any empty spot on the map.
 - [Dice So Nice](https://gitlab.com/riccisi/foundryvtt-dice-so-nice) - Adds the ability to show a 3D dice simulation when a roll is made.
   - Hide FX: None
-  - Sound Effects: Off
+  - Sound Effects: Unchecked
-  - Shadows Quality: Off
+  - Shadows Quality: Unchecked
-  - Advanced Lighting: Off
+  - Advanced Lighting: Unchecked
 - [Haste](https://gitlab.com/jesusafier/haste) - Performance enhancement and tweaks. - Suggested by jniezink on the FoundryVTT Subreddit
   - Configure Settings > Module Settings > Fix CPU on token movement
   - Configure Settings > Module Settings > Experimental Adaptive GPU fps tweak